19 Good Snacks for Breastfeeding

 Muffins are good snacks while breastfeeding because they are one handed!

-Some of my favorite muffin snacks for breastfeeding moms, including these almond flour banana muffins, are:
+Some of my favorite muffin snacks for breastfeeding moms are:

 - Sweet Potato Zucchini Muffins